 Interfacial properties and reactivity

-The primary purpose of this research is to better understand the role of both capillary forces and chemical reactivity in the process of carbon sequestration in deep saline aquifers, especially those containing carbonate minerals.
-The group is equipped with two view cells for the measurement of interfacial tension (IFT) between partially miscible fluids at pressures up to 50 MPa and temperatures up to 473 K. This equipment has been used to measure the IFT between CO2 and water and brines over wide ranges of pressure, temperature and molality that encompass typical CO2-storage conditions.
-Current efforts are directed towards understanding the effects on the IFT of impurities that might be present in the CO2 stream and on measuring the angles between CO2, brine and carbonate mineral surfaces.
+The primary purpose of this research is to better understand the role of both capillary forces and chemical reactivity in process such as geological carbon storage, underground hydrogen storage or natural hydrogen production.
+The group is equipped with two view cells for the measurement of interfacial tension (IFT) between partially miscible fluids at pressures up to 50 MPa and temperatures up to 473 K. This equipment has been used to measure the IFT between CO2 or H2 and water and brines over wide ranges of pressure, temperature and molality that encompass typical storage conditions.
+Current efforts are directed towards better understanding the IFTs between gas-, brine- and hydrocarbon-rich fluid phases at subsurface conditions.

 To study the chemical interactions that occur between CO2-acidified reservoir fluids and carbonate minerals at reservoir conditions, we employ a batch reactor system.
 This equipment has been used to measure the kinetics of carbonate-mineral dissolution in both water and brines saturated with CO2 at reservoir conditions.
-The effects of surface-bound impurities on the reactivity of calcite has also been studied.
+We have also recently completed a study of olivine dissolution in CO2-acidified waters and of the subsequent precipitation of insoluble carbonates in the process of carbon mineralisation.

 Phase Behaviour

 Phase behaviour is of fundamental importance in many areas of science and technology and the group is therefore very active in the measurement and modelling of phase-equilibrium phenomena.
-We are equipped with a range of facilities, including both analytical and synthetic apparatus, that allow measurements to be made over very wide ranges of pressure (from 0.005 MPa to 50 MPa) and temperature (from 183 K to 474 K) and for a diversity of chemical systems including hydrocarbons and aqueous systems.
-Current research is directed mainly to mixtures of CO2 with: hydrocarbons; inorganic gases; brines; and aqueous amine solutions.
+We are equipped with a range of facilities, including both analytical and synthetic apparatus, that allow measurements to be made over very wide ranges of pressure (from 0.005 MPa to 50 MPa) and temperature (from 183 K to 473 K) and for a diversity of chemical systems including hydrocarbons and aqueous systems.
+Current research is directed mainly to mixtures of CO2 with: hydrocarbons; inorganic gases; brines; and aqueous carbon-capture solvents.
+We are also investigating the solubility of H2 in various brines at high pressures.
 The results are being modelled using both engineering equations of state and molecular-thermodynamic models such as SAFT.

 Single-Phase Thermophysical Properties

 In this field, the motivation of our work is to understand the thermodynamic and transport properties of homogeneous fluid mixtures.
-Two key areas of application are: (a) the behaviour of hydrocarbon reservoir fluids, aquifer fluids and CO2 at various temperature and pressure conditions that represent hydrocarbon fields and CO2 storage conditions; and (b) the performance of various solvents in CO2 capture processes, especially in relation to mass transfer and hydrodynamic calculations.
+Three key areas of study are: (a) the properties of pure compressed liquid and supercritical hydrogen, especially by means of very-precise measurements of the speed of sound; (b) the behaviour of mixtures of reservoir fluids and either CO2 or H2 at various temperature and pressure conditions representative of subsurface storage conditions; and (c) the performance of various solvents in CO2 capture processes, especially in relation to mass transfer and hydrodynamic calculations.
 Experiments are designed and performed with state-of-the-art apparatus to determine thermophysical properties of pure and mixed fluids.
 The measured thermodynamic properties include density, sound speed, and isobaric heat capacity in liquids and gases over wide ranges of temperature and pressure, leading to full thermodynamic characterisation of the fluids under investigation.
 In the area of transport properties, we measure viscosity and diffusion coefficients at high pressures.
 Viscosity measurements are made mainly with vibrating-wire instruments developed in our laboratory for application at pressures up to 400 MPa.
-We have also developed a dual-capillary viscometer for measurements at temperatures up to 600 K, and a Taylor-Dispersion apparatus for measuring diffusion coefficients of dilute solutes.
+We have also developed a Taylor-Dispersion apparatus for measuring diffusion coefficients of dilute solutes.